 A Few Words About Peach Speech Therapists

 Speech Therapists (also known as speech pathologists) are trained to assess and support individuals with communication difficulties, providing therapy for difficulties with speech, reading, writing and expressive or receptive language skills.
 All speech therapists at Peach Speech have attained university degrees in speech pathology and are certified practicing members of Speech Pathology Australia.
-Many of our therapists are also trained is specialist services such as PROMPT training (PROMPT is a technique used to support speech production and stands for ‘Prompts for Restructuring Oral Muscular Phonetic Targets’).
+Many of our therapists are also trained is specialist services such as Orofacial Myofunctional Therapy (OMT), also know as Orofacial Myology (OMT), which incorporates assessing and supporting the function of oral and facial structures (lips, cheek, tongue, jaw, etc) in daily use (speech, mealtimes, breathing, etc).

 Located in Coolbellup, Peach Speech Pathology is a professional clinic-based practice that is dedicated to providing high quality assessments and enjoyable, effective therapy to children, adolescents and adults.